 Besides registering, what else can I do to save lives?
 People who choose to be organ and tissue donors are often inspired by the spirit of giving.
 Here are some of the ways you can give the gift of life to others today.

-Each year, approximately 30,000 patients in the U.S. will be diagnosed with life-threatening diseases such as leukemia, which are treatable by a marrow or stem cell transplant.
+Each year, approximately 30,000 patients in the U.S. are diagnosed with life-threatening diseases such as leukemia, which are treatable by a marrow or stem cell transplant.
 Just one in three will find a donor match within their family.
 Join the National Marrow Donor Program Registry all it takes is a simple blood test.
-Anyone between the ages of 18-60 and in good general health can join the Registry.
+Anyone between the ages of 18-60 and in general good health can join the Registry.

 For more information on bone marrow donation contact the National Marrow Donor Program.